zembutsu/docs.docker.jp/engine/reference/builder.rst

 STOPSIGNAL
 ==========

    ..
 STOPSIGNAL signal

 .. code-block:: dockerfile

-   STOPSIGNAL シグナル
+   STOPSIGNAL signal

 ..
 The STOPSIGNAL instruction sets the system call signal that will be sent to the container to exit.
 This signal can be a valid unsigned number that matches a position in the kernel’s syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.